IOTECH-Donegal/Arduboat/readme.md

 A bill of material (BOM) will only be completed when an alpha vessel first sets sail.

-In Ireland, we prefix Long Eireannach (LE) to the name of a boat, in the same way as the English use HMS and the USA uses (USS).
+In Ireland, we prefix Long Eireannach (LE) to the name of a boat, in the same way as the English use HMS and the USA uses USS.
 **LE Tupperware** was a big plastic box and the REV 0.0 frame.
-Everything was moved to an Azul Kayaks Junior Basic for sea trials.
+Everything was moved to an Azul Junior Basic Kayak for sea trials.
 - Length: 1850mm
 - Width: 610 mm
 - Height: 230mm